-1. Reassess your cyber security
+1. Reassess and future-proof your cyber security

 Cybercriminals are very good at adapting to new technologies and circumstances, so don’t get caught short.
 A cyber security audit is a great place to start, with regular vulnerability scans and penetration tests to keep new threats at bay.